 The Bank of Italy expects the intermediaries to be able to assess the materiality of climate-related, environmental, physical and transition risks that could affect the business conditions.
 Materiality, understood as the ability to influence the sustainability of current and future corporate returns, own portfolios and those managed on behalf of third parties, must be determined in accordance with the principle of proportionality, taking into account the complexity, risk profile and type of business model.
 The impact of investment activity on the environment must also be identified.
-Once risks have been identified, intermediaries are expected to understand and measure their impact on the business environment, in the short, medium and long term, also in order to steer strategic choices and thus ensure the resilience of the business model.
-Indeed, it is important that intermediaries take into account the results of the impact analysis in their strategic planning, defining key performance indicators and monitoring their achievement.
+Once risks have been identified, intermediaries are expected to understand and measure their impact on the business environment, in the short, medium and long term, also in order to steer strategic choices and thus ensure the results of the impact analysis in their strategic planning, defining key performance indicators and monitoring their achievement.
 Climate-related and environmental risks can have effects beyond the usual timeframe for strategic planning, for example in line with public policy commitments to transition to a more sustainable economy.
 In this context, although they are not required to change the time horizon of strategic planning, intermediaries may include in their planning the assessments obtained from longer-term analyses of climate-related and environmental risks.